bucs110a0spring22/ch2-lab-buline1/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+My code runs really well.
+The cost per class is calculted in part A and a random number is chosen from my list in part B.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ I was able to complete all parts of the assignment.

 ## REFERENCES:
- < List any outside resources used >
+Not applicable

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+No other comments.
+Lab was fairly simple and went well.